 A fourth institution, the European Council, defines political directions and priorities but does not have a legislative function.

 The European Parliament was set up to represent EU citizens directly.
 Its powers have been extended through successive changes to the EU's basic treaties.
 It was first directly elected by EU citizens in 1979.
 The current Parliament was elected for five years in June 2009 and has 766 MEPs from all 28 countries.

 Parliament’s principal function is to adopt, jointly with the Council, draft legislation put forward by the Commission.
 Another function is control and approval of the EU budget.
 Parliament also exercises democratic supervision of the Commission, which includes the power to dismiss the Commission through a vote of censure.

 Heads of state or government from EU member countries meet at least four times a year within the European Council.
 The Council President can convene additional meetings as and when required.
 Meetings are intended to provide impetus and define political priorities.
 Decisions are usually taken by consensus.

 The Council acquired the status of an EU institution, together with an elected president, under the Lisbon Treaty.

 Council of the European Union

 It is the voice of EU national governments, where ministers from each country meet several times a month.
 It has both a legislative function, which it shares with Parliament, and an executive function, which it shares with the Commission.
-Relevant ministers meet to discuss specific policy on external relations, economic and financial affairs, transport, energy, agriculture, etc. It is commonly called the Council of Ministers, or just the Council.
+Relevant ministers meet to discuss and decided upon specific policy on external relations, economic and financial affairs, transport, energy, agriculture, etc. It is commonly called the Council of Ministers, or just the Council.

-Most decisions are by majority vote, although numerous issues in areas like taxation, asylum and immigration, or foreign and security policy require unanimity.
+Most decisions are by qualified majority vote, although numerous issues in areas like taxation, asylum and immigration, or foreign and security policy require unanimity.

 The Court of Justice of the European Union makes sure that EU legislation is interpreted and applied in the same way in all member countries.